ChampyTech/search-engine-tools/README.md

 Got an <b>idea</b>?
 Want to add something awesome? <a href="." target="_blank">Open an issue or a pull request on GitHub!</a>

 ## ⚠️ Disclaimer
-By using this list, you acknowledge that this project is not affiliated with, sponsored by, or endorsed by Google, Microsoft, Bing, or any of their associated services.
+By using this list, you acknowledge that this project is not affiliated with, sponsored by, or endorsed by any of the platforms, companies, or services mentioned.
 While efforts have been made to ensure that the tools listed are functional and up-to-date, no guarantees are made regarding their availability, accuracy, or reliability.
-These tools are external features provided by third parties, and their behavior or existence may change at any time.
+These tools are external features provided by third parties, and their behavior or availability may change at any time without notice.
 Use them at your own risk and discretion.

 Made with ❤️ by <b><a href="https://github.com/ChampyTech" target="_blank">ChampyTech</a></b>